Current Accounts Icon

 Can I open a current account online?

 Yes, these days the vast majority of banks and building societies offer the convenience of online applications, including providers operating via mobile app for those looking to manage their banking on the go.
-For many, these digital-only banks may seem less secure than their more conventional counterparts, however, generally speaking, online banking is just as safe as going into a branch or using a phone.
+For many, these digital-only banks may seem less secure than their more conventional counterparts, but generally speaking, online banking is just as safe as going into a branch or using a phone.
 You can find out more about this by reading our what is the safest way to bank online guide.

 How to find the best banks in the UK